 To help you understand the nuances of laws on marijuana, our California criminal defense lawyers will answer the following top 10 questions:

-Health and Safety Code 11357 HS is the California marijuana law that sets forth the rules for personal possession of marijuana.
+Health and Safety Code 11357 HS is the California marijuana law that sets forth the rules for personal possession of marijuana for recreational purposes.

 Note that there are restrictions on where there can be the use of cannabis, however.

 Marijuana and cannabis products must be smoked or consumed in private, with the consent of the property owner.
 This means that your landlord or employer can prohibit your use of marijuana at work or on a property you rent.

 Additionally, marijuana may not be smoked in any public place or at any location where the smoking of tobacco is legally prohibited, including cannabis retailers.

 When is possession of marijuana still a crime?

 - Possession of marijuana by anyone under 21,2

 - Possession of more than 28.5 grams of marijuana or more than 4 grams of concentrated cannabis,3